McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

   It was later discovered, that this causes pages only meant to be displayed in the `More` section of the menu and stored directly inside your `content` directory to now show up in the menu aswell.

-  To get rid of this undesired behavior you have two choices:
+  To [get rid]/]({{% relref "cont/menushortcuts#shortcuts-to-pages-inside-of-your-project" %}}) of this undesired behavior you have two choices:

-  1. Make the page file for the `More` section a [headless branch bundle](https://gohugo.io/content-management/page-bundles/#headless-bundle) (contained in its own subdirectory and called `_index.md`) and add the following frontmatter configuration to the file (see exampleSite's `content/showcase`).
-This causes its content to **not** be contained in the sitemap.
+  1. Make the page file a [headless branch bundle](https://gohugo.io/content-management/age-bundles/#headless-bundle) (contained in its own subdirectory and called `_index.md`) and add the following frontmatter configuration to the file (see exampleSite's `content/showcase/_index.en.md`).
+This causes its content to **not** be ontained in the sitemap.

       ````toml
+      title = "Showcase"
       [_build]
+        render = "always"
+        list = "never"
+        publishResources = true
+      ````

+  2. Store the page file for below a parent headless branch bundle and add the following frontmatter to he **parent** (see exampleSite's `content/more/_index.en.md`).

+      ````toml
+      # title = "More" ### ATTENTION: Don't give this page a title as this will cause it to be in the breadcrumbs - a thing you most likely don't want
+      [_build]
         render = "never"
         list = "never"
         publishResources = false
       ````

-  2. Store the page file for the `More` section below a parent headless branch bundle and add the following frontmatter to the **parent**.
-In this case, the file itself can be a branch bundle, leaf bundle or simple page (see exampleSite's `content/more/` and `content/more/credits`).
+      In this case, the file itself can be a branch bundle, leaf bundle or simple page (see exampleSite's `content/more/credits.en.md`).
 This causes its content to be contained in the sitemap.

       ````toml
-      [_build]
-        render = "always"
-        list = "never"
-        publishResources = true
+      title = "Credits"
       ````

 - {{% badge style="note" title=" " %}}Change{{% /badge %}} The required folder name for the [`attachments` shortcode]({{% relref "shortcodes/attachments" %}}) was changed for leaf bundles.